Dionisiy/CA/modifying-html-elements.md

 > Note: This does not copy the element from one location to another, it moves the original element effectively saving you from having to delete the original

+**Removing Elements**

+Adding elements to our HTML documents is great, but without the ability to remove them, our pages can quickly become cluttered.
+Thankfully, we have two jQuery functions,`.empty()` and `.remove()`, that help us delete content from our pages.

+`.empty()` deletes an element's content and _all its descendants_.
+For instance, if you `.empty()` an `'ol'`, you'll also remove all its `'li'`s and their text.

+`.remove()`, not only deletes an element's content, but deletes the element itself.